What’s the Deal with Wedding Veils? Do I Need One?

 Throughout history, the popularity of the bridal veil waxed and waned in Western culture in accordance with both societal fashions and the customs of prominent religious practices of the times.
 Some iterations—like the conical hennin of the middle ages—were less recognizable as veiling, placing more emphasis on displays of status and wealth than the traditional symbolism of modesty and virtue.
 It wasn’t until the the 19th century that the modern bridal veil as we know it emerged.

 Veils were already common accessories for the upper class Victorian woman and regularly worn for outings, travel, and lavish wedding ceremonies, but the enduring popularity of the wedding veil was cemented by Queen Victoria — the same monarch who canonized the tradition of wearing a white wedding gown.
-Victoria’s wedding was one for the ages not only because of it’s avant-garde fashion choices, but because the 1840 wedding of the young monarch to her cousin Albert of Saxe-Coburg was a love match at a time when marriages, especially of royalty, were overwhelmingly arranged.
+Victoria’s wedding was one for the ages not only because of its avant-garde fashion choices, but because the 1840 wedding of the young monarch to her cousin Albert of Saxe-Coburg was a love match at a time when marriages, especially of royalty, were overwhelmingly arranged.

 Boho brides may be surprised that Victorian tradition also played a role in the flower crown: it was Victoria’s unusual choice of wearing a wreath of orange blossoms in lieu of a tiara to anchor her veil which revitalized the floral crown trend for decades to come.
 Contributing to the endurance of this combination of white dress and long veil was the advent of commercial photography at the turn of the century, which allowed photographers to memorialize wedding portraits at a time when Queen Victoria’s ensemble was widely copied.